Andover-Robotics/software-docs/docs/hardware-interaction/dcmotor.md

 ---
-description: It literally makes your robot move.
+summary: It literally makes your robot move.
 ---

 # DcMotor